Senate votes to extend flood insurance program

 - Modest income is stressful for Seattleite | Money Makeover

+Many lawmakers want to reduce the reliance on taxpayers and are pushing changes that would hike rates for some high-risk properties.

+The proposed changes have raised concerns from some lawmakers that flood insurance will become unaffordable for many of their constituents.

-The extension gives lawmakers more time to work out a compromise.
+The extension gives lawmakers more time to work out a compromise, but it would not be a shock for lawmakers to punt the issue to the next Congress.

+“History does not provide the public with very much encouragement with regard to actually getting some reforms done,” said Sen. Roger Wicker, R-Miss.